ruiqi-zhong/EMNLP23-APEL/README.md

 ```
 @InProceedings{Zhong-Snell-Klein-Eisner:2023:APEL,
-  title     = {Labeling Programs with Non-Programmers Indirectly via Active Examples: A Case Study with Text-to-SQL},
+  title     = {Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL},
   author    = {Ruiqi Zhong and Charlie Snell and Dan Klein and Jason Eisner},
   booktitle = {Proceedings of EMNLP},
   address   = {},